abelsj60/my-site/app/data/reveries/11-04-19-an-extra-mile-for-new-users.md

 I got the idea from Google.

 Of all its marketing programs, the only thing Google does that actually impresses me as a true cut above is the Google Doodle.
-All the rest plays like the usual overmarketed hype companies put out.
+All the rest plays like the usual over-marketed hype companies put out.

-But the Google Doogle is so unnecessary and fun that it really works.
+But the Google Doodle is so unnecessary and fun that it really works.

 Now, the problem with my heartbeat is that it’s great to see once, not twice.